Rayleigh's quotient in vibrations analysis: Example

-The example shows how the Rayleigh's quotient is capable of getting an accurate estimation of the lowest natural frequency.
+The example shows how the Rayleigh quotient is capable of getting an accurate estimation of the lowest natural frequency.
 The practice of using the static displacement vector as a trial vector is valid as the static displacement vector tends to resemble the lowest vibration mode.

+Continuous systems

+For continuous systems, the concept of mass and stiffness matrices does not apply, but it can be seen that the Rayleigh quotient is still the ratio of the potential energy to the "kinetic energy without the time derivatives":